Energy Conditions and Quantum Information: Energy conditions and quantum field theory

-We can consider the null deformed Rindler wedge as the causal domain $D[A]$ of a spacelike hypersurface $A$ with $x^-\le 0$ bounded by $\partial A = \{ x^- =0,\, x^+=\gamma_A(\bm x_\perp)\}$ as shown in figure \ref{fig:null_plane}.
-The modular Hamiltonian associated with such a region $A$ is also shown in \cite{Casini:2017roe} to have a local expression similar to \eqref{modular_hamiltonian_boost}
+Let us define the light-cone coordinates $x^\mu = (x^+, x^-, \bx_\perp) \ ,~ x^\pm := t \pm x^1$ in Minkowski spacetime.
+We can consider the null deformed Rindler wedge as the causal domain $D(A)$ of a spacelike hypersurface $A$ with $x^-\le 0$ bounded by $\partial A = \{ x^- =0,\, x^+=\gamma_A(\bm x_\perp)\}$ as shown in figure \ref{fig:null_plane}.
+The full modular Hamiltonian associated with such a region $A$ in quantum field theory is also shown, at a physicist's level of rigor in \cite{Casini:2017roe}, to have a local expression similar to \eqref{modular_hamiltonian_boost}:

-Having the applications to QFTs in mind, it is useful to extend the monotonicity of relative entropy \eqref{RE_monotonicity} to the operator inequality \cite{Borchers:1995zg,Blanco:2013lea}: